Table of content

 The Seven Positional Leaks That Cost Beginners the Most

 Most losing players at low stakes aren’t losing because of card luck or bad bluffs.
-They’re losing because they ignore position on specific, repeatable spots.
+They’re losing because they ignore position on specific, repeatable spots that cost 3 to 8 bb/100, making it one of the most expensive mistakes in poker.
 Fix these seven leaks and a break-even game turns profitable without changing anything else.

 1. Opening the Same Range from Every Seat